Autism Spectrum Disorder In Children: Types, Symptoms & Causes

 A child might show symptoms of ASD between 12 months and three years.
 They may reach their developmental milestones late and stop developing new skills (12).

 Autism spectrum disorder (ASD) in children is a developmental disorder that primarily impacts children’s social skills.
 Rett syndrome, Kanner’s syndrome, Level 1 ASD, Childhood Disintegrative Disorder (CDD), and PDD-NOS are the different types.
 The complications of ASD include Fragile X syndrome, Tuberous sclerosis, intellectual disability, and social and emotional problems.
 This disorder can be treated using dietary approaches, medications, CAM treatments, and behavior and communication approaches.
+Activities for kids with autism support their development and improve social skills.
 If you notice any abnormality in your child’s behavior, consult your doctor immediately and ensure proper diagnosis and treatment.

 Infographic: Do Children With Autism Outperform Their Peers In Certain Skills?